GurzuInc/best-practices/README.md

 # Gurzu Best Practices
-Best practices we follow in Gurzu
+This collection of best practices at Gurzu helps us strengthen our engineering excellence.

 # Contributing
 ### Update Changes